There is something for everyone and everyone is welcome at the Mercury.

 In 2019 our theatre’s Excellence in Inclusivity was celebrated at the UK Theatre Awards, surrounded by our industry friends and peers.
 Winning the UK Theatre Award was wonderful recognition of all that we had been doing to make our work accessible to as many people as possible both on and off stage.
 However, we made a very public promise on that day that winning this award was just the beginning of our journey and we have always acknowledged that we still have a very long way to go to continue improving in the years ahead.

 This award recognised our progress embracing diverse casting, supporting national initiatives, and building strong relationships with the community through our learning and participation programmes.
-We are engaged members of PiPA (Parents and Carers in Performing Arts) and early adopters of the Inc Arts Charter.
+We are engaged members of PiPA (Parents and Carers in Performing Arts) and early adopters of the Inc Arts Charter -moving forwards, we will be using their Unlock campaign to make positive changes.
 We ensure that our recruitment processes are as inclusive as they can be, using individual and group interaction, as well as the option of submitting applications by video.

 We have taken part in a national initiative, The Sustained Theatre Regional Associate Producer Placement (STRAPP) (led by Tamasha and funded by the Arts Council England) to ensure that we placed diversity in our decision making roles and our regional Associate Producer Dilek Latif expanded our thinking and reimagined the way in which the theatre delivers its programming and engagement activities across the communities we serve.
 Dilek chose to produce two shows in 2019 that appealed to communities where we had previously seen lower engagement with our work.